SAFE BAR

 Want to Get Even More Involved?
 Become a Trainer of Safe Bar!

 In addition to offering direct Safe Bar certifications, SAC prepares community members to facilitate Safe Bar trainings.
-If you’re interested in being a local Safe Bar Trainer, please contact Jack Ohmes.
-This three-hour training equips you to certify local bars.
-You receive tools and techniques to successfully facilitate a Safe Bar training and equip establishments in your area with ways to safely intervene in situations of sexual harassment or assault.
+If you're interested in being a local Safe Bar Trainer, please contact Jack Ohmes.
+This two-hour training equips you to train local bars.
+You will receive tools and techniques to successfully facilitate a Safe Bar training and equip establishments in your area with ways to safely intervene in situations of sexual harassment or assault.

 Questions?